antirez/freakwan/README.md

 ```

 The 'IV' is the initialization vector for the CBC mode of AES, that is
 the algorithm used for encryption.
-However it is used together with all
+However, it is used together with all
 the unencrypted header part, from the type field, at byte 0, to the last byte
 of the IV.
 So the initialization vector used is a total 11 bytes, of which
 at least 64 bits of pseudorandom data.